codingshroom/spell_tactics/README.md

-this is a card game called spell tactics.
+this is a card game called spell tactics

-it is about joy.
+it is about joy

-the joy to outplay and the joy to be outplayed.
+the joy to outplay and the joy to be outplayed

-it is about the appreciation of great turns and the thrilling moment of uncertainty just before the reveal of combat outcome.
+it is about the appreciation of great turns and the thrilling moment of uncertainty just before the reveal of combat outcome

 we get right into it:

-this is a two player game, you both start with 13 health.
+this is a two player game, you both start with 13 health

-your goal is to bring your opponent's health down to zero while being above zero health yourself.
+your goal is to bring your opponent's health down to zero while being above zero health yourself

-both players each have a deck with 6 cards, discard pile, hand, and a playing zone with three different fields.
+both players each have a deck with 6 cards, discard pile, hand, and a playing zone with three different fields

 each of those three fields has a different effect if you place a card in it: